manivaradarajan/aistudio/ai-workflow/upanishad-explorer/website/DESIGN.md

 #### 2.1.
 Data Layer (The "Brain")

-- **Source of Truth:** All textual content is stored in structured, generic JSON files.
-A root `texts.json` manifest file lists all available texts and points to their respective data files.
+- **Canonical Library:** The master source of truth is a set of JSON files (`library-internal.json`, `library-external.json`) that define every text the application is aware of.
+This "library" lists each text's canonical slug, display names in multiple scripts, and a list of aliases to handle inconsistent references.
+A build script combines these into a single `library.json` for the application to consume.

 - **Hierarchy-Driven Presentation:** The content is completely separated from the presentation.
 The application's code has no hard-coded knowledge of any specific Upanishad.
-The structure of the navigation is determined entirely by the _hierarchy of the data itself_.
+The structure of the navigation and titles is determined entirely by the _hierarchy of the data itself_.

   - **The Rule:** If a data node has a `children` array, it is rendered as a collapsible accordion (`<details>`).
 If a node does _not_ have a `children` array, it is rendered as a clickable link (`<a>`).
-  - **Example A (Flat):** For a text with `structure_levels: ["Mantra"]`, each mantra object in the `content` array has no `children`.
+  - **Example A (Flat):** For a text with `structure_levels` defining one level, each object in the `content` array has no `children`.
 The app renders a simple list of links.
-  - **Example B (Hierarchical):** For a text with `structure_levels: ["Khanda", "Mantra"]`, the "Khanda" nodes have a `children` array containing mantras.
-The app renders "Khanda" nodes as accordions, and the "Mantra" nodes within them as links.
+  - **Example B (Hierarchical):** For a text with multiple `structure_levels`, parent nodes have a `children` array.
+The app renders parent nodes as accordions, and the child nodes within them as links.
 This logic scales to any depth of nesting.

-- **Generic Schema:** A recursive, node-based schema (`type`, `name`, `number`, `children`, `text`, `commentary_text`) allows the application to handle any text hierarchy.
-The `structure_levels` array primarily provides human-readable labels for each level of the hierarchy.
+- **Data-Driven UI Labels:** The `structure_levels` array in each text's JSON file is an array of objects, containing not just a `key` (e.g., "Valli") but also its display names in various scripts (`scriptNames`).
+This removes hardcoded labels from the application code and makes each text self-describing.

+- **Semantic and Decoupled References:** Citations within the commentary text are not hardcoded URLs.
+They use a special, abstract format (`[Display Text](ref:slug/path)`).
+This decouples the reference from the application's routing implementation.
+A client-side resolver (`handleReferenceClick`) parses these semantic links and translates them into the appropriate action (e.g., internal navigation or displaying information about an external text).

 - **Lazy Loading:** The schema supports a `file` property on structural nodes to optimize initial load times.
 This allows sections of a text to be defined in separate JSON files and fetched on-demand.